xraypy/feff85exafs/wrappers/fortran/README.md

 1. All the necessary variables are typed, dimensioned, and initialized.

-2. `phbin` is a character*256 parameter containing the path to the `phase.bin` file.
-If not specified (or if the file does not exist), `onepath` will try to read `phase.bin` in the current working directory.
+2. `phpad` is a character*256 parameter containing the path to the `phase.pad` file.
+If not specified (or if the file does not exist), `onepath` will try to read `phase.pad` in the current working directory.

 3. Setting `nnnn` and `verbose` to a true value tells the program to